rma.mv: Meta-Analysis via Multivariate/Multilevel Linear...

 Information on the progress of the optimization algorithm can be obtained by setting verbose=TRUE (this won't work when using parallelization).
 Since fitting complex models with many random effects can be computationally expensive, this option is useful to determine how the model fitting is progressing.
 One can also set verbose to an integer (verbose=2 yields even more information and verbose=3 also sets option(warn=1) temporarily).

 Whether a particular variance/correlation component is actually identifiable needs to be carefully examined when fitting complex models.
-The function does some limited checking internally to fix variances and/or correlations at zero when it is clear that insufficient information is available to estimate a particular parameter (e.g., if a particular factor has only a single level, the corresponding variance component cannot be estimated).
-However, it is strongly advised in general to do post model fitting checks to make sure that the likelihood surface around the ML/REML estimates is not flat for some combination of the parameter estimates (which would imply that the estimates are essentially arbitrary).
+The function does some limited checking internally to fix variances and/or correlations to zero when it is appears that insufficient information is available to estimate a particular parameter.
+For example, if a particular factor only has a single level, the corresponding variance component is set to 0 (this check can be switched off with control=list(check.k.gtr.1=FALSE)).
+However, it is strongly advised in general to do post model fitting checks to make sure that the likelihood surface around the ML/REML estimates is not flat for some of the parameter estimates (which would imply that the estimates are essentially arbitrary).
 For example, one can plot the (restricted) log-likelihood as a function of each variance/correlation component in the model to make sure that each profile plot shows a clear peak at the corresponding ML/REML estimate.
 The profile function can be used for this purpose.

 Finally, note that the model fitting is not done in a very efficient manner at the moment, which is partly a result of allowing for crossed random effects and correlations across the entire dataset (e.g., when using the R argument).
 As a result, the function works directly with the entire \mjeqnk \times kkxk (marginal) variance-covariance matrix of the observed effect sizes or outcomes (instead of working with smaller blocks in a block diagonal structure).
 As a result, model fitting can be slow for large \mjseqnk.
 However, when the variance-covariance structure is actually sparse, a lot of speed can be gained by setting sparse=TRUE, in which case sparse matrix objects are used (via the Matrix package).
 Also, when model fitting appears to be slow, setting verbose=TRUE is useful to obtain information on how the model fitting is progressing.